A Garden Through Time

 The walk begins and ends at the Chapel Lane entrance to Burley Park Station in Headingley.
 It takes around two hours to complete, at a leisurely pace.
 The walk is fairly short in terms of distance covered.
 There are ten stopping points along the route, where audio files can be triggered.
 The files tell the story of the Gardens’ creation, existence and eventual demise.

-You can download the audio files for the walk from this website.
+Audio files for the walk are available here.
 You should be able to listen to them on your phone, your tablet or any other device that is capable of playing mp3 files.
+You can download the mp3 files below (right click ‘Download file’ and choose ‘Save link as…’), or listen to them online by pressing the ‘Play’ button.

 The route for the walk is contained in these audio tracks, but to avoid confusion, we have also created a special map which shows the route and the places to trigger the narration.
 This is available for download as a pdf here: